 Closed Institutions When four-year institutions close, state statutes require their records to be transferred to the registrar at the University of Nebraska-Lincoln.
 The Commission facilitates record transfer and assists students in obtaining transcripts, often for several years after closure.
-Two campuses closed in the 2019-20 biennium: Purdue University Global Omaha campus and National American University Bellevue campus.
-The Commission staff assisted students from these two institutions as well as students from Wright Career College, ITT Technical Institute, and Grace University, which closed prior to the 2019-20 biennium.
+One campus closed in the 2021-22 biennium: Creative Center in Omaha.

 Student Complaints State statutes provide an avenue for students to file a complaint against an institution if it has violated the Postsecondary Institution Act.
 Few student complaints rise to this level.
 Nevertheless, Commission staff assist students by answering questions and often walking them through the complaint process at their institution, explaining financial aid issues, or putting them in touch with the appropriate person at their institution.
-Documented complaints conservatively average roughly 30 per year.
+Documented complaints conservatively average roughly 40 per year.
 Many others are answered by a phone call and are not formally recorded.